24 Months (2 Year) Old Baby Food – Ideas, Chart, and Recipes

 Nidhi Mehta (Paediatric Nutritionist)

 Your child has turned two and now he can eat almost every food item that is on your plate.
-While this might seem like a blessing, it also means that your child will be even pickier than before, and refuse to eat certain items just because he won’t like the taste.
+While this might seem like a blessing, it also means that your child will be even pickier than before and refuse to eat certain items just because he won’t like the taste.
 So, you will have to be more careful about his food choices.
-But there is no need to worry about your child’s food habits as we have some amazing ideas and recipes that you can try for your two-year-old.
+But there is no need to worry about your child’s food habits, as we have some amazing ideas and recipes that you can try for your two-year-old.
+These 2-year-old baby food ideas and recipes are simple and easy to make and especially free of chemicals and preservatives.

 Nutrient Requirements of a 24-month-old Child

-At 2 years, your child’s appetite would definitely increase and hence you will see him gorging on whatever comes his way.
+At 2 years, your child’s appetite will increase; hence, you will see him gorging on whatever comes his way.
 While he eats anything and everything, it is your responsibility as a parent to see if his nutrient requirements are being fulfilled or not.
-Following are the nutrient requirements of a 24-month-old child:
+The following are the nutrient requirements of a 24-month-old child:

 1. Calories

-Between the ages of 1 and 4 years, a child’s calorie requirement does not increase as extensively as you would expect it to.
-Most children need only about 1200-1300 calories on a daily basis.
+Between the ages of 1 and 4 years, a child’s calorie requirement does not increase as much as expected.
+Most children need only about 1000-1400 kcal daily (1).

 2. Proteins

-The growth of a child’s body and muscles heavily depends on his proteins intake.
-But that does not mean his diet should constitute only of protein-rich foods.
+The growth of a child’s body and muscles heavily depends on his protein intake.
+But that does not mean his diet should consist only of protein-rich foods.
 A child gets enough proteins from the usual food products.

 3. Carbohydrates

-These pretty much form the core of each meal a child has at this age.
-A child needs around 130-150 grams of carbohydrates for a kid to keep functioning properly through the day.
+Carbs form the core of each meal a child has at this age.
+A child needs around 130-150 grams of carbohydrates for a kid to keep functioning properly throughout the day.

 4. Dietary Fibre